5 Best Alternatives to DiskWarrior

 DiskWarrior is a well-known data recovery application for macOS.
 The reasons why so many Mac users have at least heard about it is simple: it has been around since 1984.
 That’s an astonishingly long time for a piece of software.

 The application specializes in the repair of corrupted storage devices and files with broken paths, permissions, invalid plists, and more.
-DiskWarrior is a commercial software application, and there’s no free version for users to take for a test drive.
+DiskWarrior is a commercial software application, and you can buy its lifetime license for $119.95 or upgrade from a previous version for $59.95.

 DiskWarrior Logo